blackberry/WebWorks-Community-APIs/BB10-Cordova/VIBRATION/README.md

 Extension-Vibration
 ==================

-BlackBerry 10 WebWorks Extensions create a bridge between JavaScript code in an HTML5 application and C/C++ and/or Qt code in the extension, allowing access to native libraries, which are not part of the HTML5 specification.
-The BlackBerry WebWorks APIs included with the WebWorks SDK are also Extensions and follow the same format as shown in this template.

-Extensions and WebWorks APIs offer a JavaScript API which communicates through an interface to native methods.
-This interface can send and receive data through strings, or data that can be represented as a string such as JSON and Base64.

 This vibration extension allows for more comprehensive control over device vibrations

 1. A function to change both length and intensity of the vibration